-According to Financial Planning Standards Council’s Cross-Country Checkup, a Leger poll of 1,527 Canadians, one in three Canadians report that they would not be able to handle a financial emergency.
+According to FP Canada’s Cross-Country Checkup, a Leger poll of 1,527 Canadians, one in three Canadians report that they would not be able to handle a financial emergency.
 Canadians aged 45-54 appear to be the least likely to be able to fund an emergency, with 42% indicating that they would not have enough money to cover an unexpected expense.

 Kevin Gebert is a Certified Financial Planner® professional in British Columbia who serves clients in BC, Alberta and Ontario through his company, Green Rock Financial Group.
 He wrote Financial Fotographs, a guide for talking to your family about money, Financial Fotographs, a guide for talking to your family about money, and performs standup comedy routines about one of the most taboo subjects out there: money.
 He helps clients prevent their lives from being derailed by unexpected expenses and helps them to recover if a sudden expense does catch them off guard.

 “From my standpoint, we look at preparing for emergencies rather than reacting to them,” says Kevin.
 He points out that rising housing costs have made it more likely for financial emergencies to occur, so planning for them has become more vital.
 “If you are in Vancouver, for example, housing costs are quite high and those making average incomes are typically living paycheque to paycheque.”
 Under these conditions, it is very easy for anything from a vet bill to an emergency car repair to derail an already tight budget.

 So, what if you are among the one in three Canadians who does not have emergency funds, and you’ve run into trouble?
 “The first step should be to consult a CFP® professional.
 A CFP professional is there to help you to rebuild and put a game plan into place and arrive at a well-rounded decision to handle the situation,” says Kevin.